AppleWin/AppleWin/source/frontends/sdl/README.md

 Output mentions the Dear ImGui version, e.g.: ``IMGUI_VERSION: 1.81 WIP``.

-There is a rudimental suppor for configuration: *drag & drop* works for floppy disks, and they are inserted in Drive 1.
+There is a minimal support for configuration: *drag & drop* works for floppy disks, and they are inserted in Drive 1.

 ## Hotkeys